Scalding: Causes

 Most scalds result from exposure to high-temperature water, such as tap water in baths and showers, water heaters, or cooking water, or from spilled hot drinks, such as coffee.

 Scalds can be more severe when steam impinges on the naked skin, because steam can reach higher temperatures than water, and it transfers latent heat by condensation.
 However, when clothes are soaked with hot water, the heat transfer is often of a longer duration, since the body part cannot be removed from the heat source as quickly.

 Temperatures

 The temperature of tap water should not exceed 38–45 °C to prevent discomfort and scalding.
 However, it is necessary to keep warm water at a temperature of 55–60 °C to inhibit the growth of legionella bacteria.

-The American Burn Association states that a scalding injury can occur when skin is placed in contact with water measuring 155 degrees Fahrenheit, or 68 degrees Celsius, for one second.
+The American Burn Association states that a scalding injury occurs when skin is placed in contact with water measuring 155 degrees Fahrenheit, or 68 degrees Celsius, for one second.

 Burn injuries may occur in two seconds, for water measuring 148 degrees Fahrenheit, or 64 degrees Celsius.
 At 140 degrees Fahrenheit, or 60 degrees Celsius, scalding injuries may occur within five seconds.
 Scalding injuries can occur within 15 seconds of exposure to water that is 133 degrees Fahrenheit, or 56 degrees Celsius.
 At 125 degrees Fahrenheit, or 52 degrees Celsius, scalding injuries may occur in 90 seconds.

 Scalds are more common in children, especially from the accidental spilling of hot liquids.